 Board of Trustees

-Sofia Blanchard grew up in Dallas, Texas and received a Bachelor’s degree from Smith College in 1986 and a Master’s degree in International Affairs from Columbia University in 1990.
-From 1990 to 1993 she was the Executive Director of the Children’s Hope Foundation, a pediatric AIDS service organization.
-From 1994 to 2000 she was the Executive Director of Girls Incorporated of New York City, a social service and advocacy organization that empowers girls to be strong, smart and bold.
-In 2003, she co-founded Greenwood Gardens with her husband, Peter Blanchard III.
+Sofia Blanchard grew up in Dallas, Texas and received a Bachelor’s degree from Smith College and a Master’s in International Affairs from Columbia University.
+Before she became involved with Greenwood Gardens, she worked in social services, as the Executive Director of the Children’s Hope Foundation, a pediatric AIDS service organization

 Tim Hartman returned to Greenwood’s Board after two years as Greenwood’s Director of Special Projects.
 He was part of a team tasked with creating a seven year strategic plan which was completed in November of 2016.
 Tim’s previous work experience includes fifteen years as a Senior Associate at a New Jersey “Family Office” firm and thirty years as the Director of Finance and Administration at two New Jersey independent schools.
 Tim grew up on a Pennsylvania farm, founded and operated a natural foods wholesale business in the 70’s and has pursued a lifelong interest in stewardship and sustainability.